- Focus on exploring Madrid rather than traveling farther afield. There are many cheap and free things to do around the city.

 Madrid is surprisingly walkable, and you’ll find that you can get between many destinations on foot about as conveniently as you can via metro or bus.
 That said, I can tell you from experience to be sure you have comfortable shoes, or you’ll live to regret your choices.

 When in Madrid, don’t miss out on the chance to try the delicious food.
 You won’t have to break the bank.
 The menú del día often offers the best value because it allows you to enjoy multiple courses for a set price.
+Generally priced at around 10 euros, this daily deal includes a drink (alcoholic or not), first and main courses, and a dessert.
+Most restaurants have them and it's a great option to have a quality meal and also leave full and happy.

 When you’re not looking for the full dining out experience, you can opt for bars that serve drinks with free tapas.
 You’ll get to eat, drink, and be merry at a reasonable cost.
 Additionally, another great option I always enjoyed was buying food at a market and having a makeshift picnic in a park or plaza.

-Enjoy Cafés and Conversation
+Enjoy cafés and conversation

 If you want to catch up with friends, activities like going out for drinks or dinner or catching a movie can quickly get expensive and blow your student budget.